The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Self-similar hybridization functions

 \subsection{Wilson-chain mapping of the $C(5)$ hybridization function}

-Section \ref{subsubsec:Cantor-Lambda=4M+1} demonstrates an exact equivalence between the $\Lambda=4M+1$, $z=1$ NRG treatments of a uniform $1/(4M+1)$ Cantor set hybridization function $\tDelta_{C(4M+1)}$ having fractal dimension $D_{C(4M+1)}$ and a continuous hybridization function $\tDelta_{P(r)}$ that diverges at $\teps=0$ according to a power $r = D_{C(4M+1)}-1$.
+Section \ref{subsubsec:Cantor-Lambda=4M+1} demonstrates an exact equivalence for Fermi energy $\eps_F = 0$ between the $\Lambda=4M+1$, $z=1$ NRG treatments of a uniform $1/(4M+1)$ Cantor-set hybridization function $\Delta_{C(4M+1)}$ having foneractal dimension $D_{C(4M+1)}$ and a continuous hybridization function $\Delta_{P(r)}$ that diverges at $\teps=0$ according to a power $r = D_{C(4M+1)}-1$.
 As noted in Sec.\ \ref{subsubsec:Cantor-Lambda-to-1}, the equivalence arises due to a perfect alignment of the NRG energy bins with the self-similarity of the fractal hybridization function about the Fermi energy.
 This alignment is broken when the NRG discretization $\Lambda$ or the offset $z$ is changed.

 In this section, we focus on the effect of reducing $\Lambda$ toward its continuum limit of $1$ at fixed $z=1$.
 For the purposes of analysis, it is convenient to consider the sequence of discretizations $\Lambda_k$ defined in Eq.\ \eqref{eq:Lambda-seq}, where bin $m$ for $\Lambda=\Lambda_k$ is subdivided to form bins $2m$ and $2m+1$ for $\Lambda=\Lambda_{k+1}$, making it relatively simple to determine the $l\to\infty$ limits of $\alpha_m$ and $\beta_m$.